skybrian/repeat-test/docs/1_getting_started.md

         ^
     at assertEquals (https://jsr.io/@std/assert/1.0.2/equals.ts:47:9)
     at Object.test (file:///Users/skybrian/Projects/deno/repeat-test/examples/hello.ts:7:3)
-    at runRep (file:///Users/skybrian/Projects/deno/repeat-test/src/runner.ts:173:9)
+    at runRep (file:///Users/skybrian/Projects/deno/repeat-test/src/runner.ts:182:9)
-    at runReps (file:///Users/skybrian/Projects/deno/repeat-test/src/runner.ts:201:17)
+    at runReps (file:///Users/skybrian/Projects/deno/repeat-test/src/runner.ts:211:17)
-    at repeatTest (file:///Users/skybrian/Projects/deno/repeat-test/src/runner.ts:306:15)
+    at repeatTest (file:///Users/skybrian/Projects/deno/repeat-test/src/runner.ts:353:15)
     at file:///Users/skybrian/Projects/deno/repeat-test/examples/hello.ts:6:1
 ```

-From the message we can see that it failed the second time, and it prints the example that failed.
+From the message we can see that it failed the second time, since it prints the
+example that failed.
 Sometimes that's all the information we need.
+However,
-However, let's say we wanted to debug it.
+let's say we wanted to debug it.

 ## Printing to the console